Willcox-Research-Group/rom-operator-inference-Python3/DETAILS.md

 ## Operator Inference via Least Squares

-Instead of directly computing the reduced operators, the operator inference framework takes a data-driven approach: assuming a specific structure of the ROM (linear, quadratic, etc.), solve for the involved operators that best fit the data.
+Instead of directly computing the reduced operators, the Operator Inference framework takes a data-driven approach: assuming a specific structure of the ROM (linear, quadratic, etc.), solve for the involved operators that best fit the data.
 For example, suppose that we seek a ROM of the form

 <p align="center">